 Have you recently suffered significant injuries as the result of a motorcycle accident?
 Do you worry about the financial stress that an accident will cause you?
 If so, then you need to find and hire a reputable motorcycle accident lawyer.

-Doing so will give you the best chance at receiving the compensation that you need.
+Doing so will give you the best chance of receiving the compensation that you need.
 The attorney can help you pinpoint the total amount that you need to pursue, as well as help you compile evidence and build your case.

-See below for the several questions that you should ask any motorcycle accident that you are considering hiring.
+See below for the several questions that you should ask about any motorcycle accident that you are considering hiring.

 1. Do You Specialize in Motorcycle Accident Cases?